magicant/yash/RELEASING.md

     - Make sure the tarball includes the just committed update.
 1. Tag and push the revision.
 1. Release the tarball on GitHub. ([Releases])
+1. Close the milestone for the just-published release and create one for the next release. ([Milestones])
 1. Update [doc] on the gh-pages branch.
     - All the files should be copied intact from the [Documentation build] based on the [Distribution build] for the released commit.